-- Clothing or headwear that show violent language or images - o Images or language depicting drugs or alcohol (or any other illegal item or activity) or the use of drugs, alcohol (or any other illegal activity). - Hate speech, profanity or pornography - o Images or language that creates a hostile or intimidating environment. - Any clothing that reveals visible undergarments - Swimsuits (except as required in class or athletic practice) - o Accessories that can be considered dangerous or could be used as a weapon. - Any item that obscures the face or ears (except as a religious observance)
+- o Clothing, headwear, jewelry or other accessories that show violent language or images.
+This includes firearms - o Images or language depicting drugs or alcohol (or any other illegal item or activity) or the use of drugs, alcohol (or any other illegal activity). - o Hate speech, profanity or pornography - o Images or language that creates a hostile or intimidating environment. - o Any clothing that reveals visible undergarments - o Swimsuits (except as required in class or athletic practice) - o Accessories that can be considered dangerous or could be used as a weapon. - o Any item that obscures the face or ears (except as a religious observance)